braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/data_transformation/creating_a_transformation.md

 {% endtab %}
 {% tab Beginner - PUT: Update multiple catalog items %}

-Here, you will write transformation code to define how you’d like to map various webhook values to Braze catalog item updates.
+Here, you can write transformation code to define how you want to map various webhook values to Braze catalog item updates.

 1. New transformations will include this default template in the **Transformation Code** section:
     ```